garrandall/popular-music-data/tracks/diamonds-fabolous-young-jeezy.md

 Diamonds In My Damn Chain!
 Diamonds In My Damn Chain!
-I'm like ooh daddy, I see you do the damn thang
+I'm like ohdaddy, I see you do the damn thang
 Got my vote, I'm feelin' your campaign
 I like you but, I really like your damn chain!
 Diamonds In My Damn Chain!